KatellGourlet/Projects_Web/README.md

 ## Host on heroku

--> Drawing app is host on heroku here : https://the-drawing-app.herokuapp.com/ \n -> Movie Quizz is host on heroku here :
+-> Drawing app is host on heroku here : https://the-drawing-app.herokuapp.com/

+-> Movie Quizz is host on heroku here : https://the-movie-quizz-app.herokuapp.com/

 The drawing app was deploy with the dockerfile whereas the movie quizz was deploy with github.